realXtend/doc/arch_article/simple2.rst

 widely used.
 To this end, Naali and Tundra make use of HTTP, COLLADA, XMPP and open source software such as OGRE 3D, Qt, OpenSimulator, and Blender.
-An immediate benefit can be seen in that realXtend supports a widely used graphics standard, COLLADA.
-Where Second Life (the most widely used but proprietary 3D virtual world) has strict limitations on importing or exporting 3D virtual world content and supports a proprietary representation called prims (primitive graphical objects), both of which making sharing or preserving assets difficult, realXtend has made it easy to import or export content.
+An immediate benefit can be seen in that realXtend supports 3d geometry in the typical polygon mesh format so existing material such as game characters and architectural models can be used by exporting them from e.g. 3ds Max, Maya and Blender.
+RealXtend has had this capability since the beginning in late 2007, whereas Second Life (a widely used but proprietary 3D virtual world) has been limited to an own special representation using prims (primitive graphical objects) and finally brought mesh support to public beta in late 2010.

 The tool allows reuse of existing models and scripts from libraries on the web.
 Any model asset in realXtend can be included in a scene via a URL reference, and the Naali graphical user interface supports drag-and-drop of 3D models from web pages like Google 3D Warehouse to the 3D virtual world scene.
 In realXtend, a virtual world can be snapped together from existing components like Lego bricks, and instantly viewed.

-.. adopt the SL Mesh support somehow

 Another goal of realXtend is flexible editing of virtual worlds -- editing can be done locally, and the creation published later.
 This is in contrast to Second Life where all edits and additions happen on